Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

 for all $\delta>0$ small enough and some absolute $C,c$.
 We will now describe a (very) idealized situation in which \eqref{ptvp} would hold in a particularly nice form.
 Let $\alpha_p\in]0,\infty^+]$ be the $p$th Novikov-Shubin invariant of $\HH^3$ (see \cite[Chapters 2 and 5]{Luck}) then there would be an absolute constant $C>0$ such that for any $\delta>0$ small enough and any congruence hyperbolic three--manifold $M_n$ we have

 For functions we have $\alpha_0=\infty^+$ (meaning there is a spectral gap on $\HH^3$) and \eqref{ptvp} is known to hold in this case, and in fact in a much more general situation, by L. Clozel's solution of the ``Conjecture $\tau$'' \cite{tau}.
 For 1-forms $\alpha_1=1$ and one should probably not expect to prove \eqref{NSF} literally (or even for it to hold in this form).
-We ask the following question, which to the best of our knowledge is wide open.
+We ask the following question, which to the best of our knowledge is wide open (see \cite{Lipnowski_Stern} for some recent advances on the question).

 \begin{queststar} Does there exists $\lambda_0>0$ such that for any $\eps>0$ there is a $C_\eps>0$ such that for any congruence hyperbolic three--manifold $M$ and $\delta\le\lambda_0$ we have

 (Or less precisely, does this hold for some exponent $c>0$ in place of $1+\eps$ on the right-hand side?) \end{queststar}